rundexter/documentation/source/includes/_modules.md

 ## Testing modules

-You don't have to repeatedly deploy your module to Dexter in order to make sure it works.
+You don't have to repeatedly deploy your module to Dexter in order to make sure it works: test your module with `dexter run`.
 The Dexter SDK comes with a simple test framework that allows you to set up sample data sets (fixtures) that describe situations your module might have to deal with.

 For example, you could make one fixture describing a single input value and another with multiple inputs.
 You could also have a third with no or broken data to see how your module deals with error states.
 Later, as you collect feeback on your module, you could add fixtures for other use cases you might not have considered during your initial development - or ask other users to add  them for you!